 National Drug Code (NDC).
 “National Drug Code (NDC)” means the three-segment code maintained by the federal Food and Drug Administration that includes a labeler code, a product code, and a package code for a drug product and that has been converted to an 11-digit format consisting of five digits in the first segment, four digits in the second segment, and two digits in the third segment.
 A three-segment code shall be considered converted to an 11-digit format when, as necessary, at least one “0” has been added to the front of each segment containing less than the specified number of digits such that each segment contains the specified number of digits.

 New Prescription Drug.
-“New prescription drug” means a drug receiving initial approval under an original new drug application under Section 355(b) of Title 21 of the United States Code, under an abbreviated new drug application under Section 355(j) of Title 21 of the United States Code, or under a biologics license application under Section 262 of Title 42 of the United States Code.
+“New prescription drug” means a drug receiving initial approval under an original new drug application under 21 United States Code, Section 355(b), under an abbreviated new drug application under 21 United States Code, Section 355(j), or under a biologics license application under 42 United States Code, Section 262.
 Each product listed on the application shall be considered a new prescription drug.

 Nonproprietary name.
 “Nonproprietary name” means the generic name assigned by the United States Adopted Names (USAN) Council.